KacobJeith/HeepDev/README.md

-# PLC is the future.
-We are going to revolutionize the way devices interact and the way devices are designed by using existing infrastructures.
+# Heep is Easier to Build, Install, and Use

+This repository contains Circuit Board Eagle CAD Files, Server Code, OS Dependent Client Code, and Client Firmware for Heep devices.

+Code written for this repository should aim to be testable, elegant, easy to understand, and robust.

 ## Dependencies

+* Heep Server
+	* Python 2.7
+* Python Clients
-* Python 2.7.12
+	* Python 2.7
+* Firmware Clients
+	* Modified UIP_Ethernet Library found in Firmware/ArduinoLibrary
+	* Teensyduino
+* Front End
 	* Node.js

 ## Running this code
 1. Clone this repo onto multiple machines